This is some text inside of a div block.

 A well-designed environment allows independent exploration while minimizing risks.
 Secure tall furniture to walls using anti-tip straps, as 18-month-olds love climbing.
 Check furniture stability regularly, especially items your toddler uses for pulling up.

 Stair safety requires constant supervision and proper barriers.
 Install gates at both top and bottom of stairs.
-The American Academy of Pediatrics recommends hardware-mounted gates for top-of-stair locations.
+Hardware-mounted gates are recommended for top-of-stair locations.
 Practice supervised stair climbing by staying one step below your child.

 Create designated play zones with age-appropriate materials within reach.
 Low shelves allow independent toy selection while keeping dangerous items out of reach.
 Rotate toys weekly to maintain interest and reduce clutter.